Euphorbia grandidens Haw.

 How to Grow and Care for Euphorbia grandidens

 Light: This succulent is a sun lover.
 Place your indoor E. grandidens in a sunny window.
-From spring to fall, you may place the pot on the balcony or in the garden.
+You may place the pot on the balcony or in the garden from spring to fall.
 Increase sun exposure gradually to prevent sunburn.

 Soil: E. grandidens requires well-drained soil.
 Use a commercial mixture formulated for succulents, or make your own potting mix.